willlymendoza/currency-exchange/README.md

 ## Add an end-point

-Once you have finished the previous steps, you need to add to the file found in services / currency.js the address that you have configured according to the installation of the aforementioned back-end,this file should look like this:
+Once you have finished the previous steps, you need to add to the file found in services/currency.js the address that you have configured according to the installation of the aforementioned back-end,this file should look like this:

 ```
 const apiClient = axios.create({